-- Place the patient in a side lying position or semi fowler’s if not contraindicated to avoid aspiration.
+- Place the patient in a side-lying position or semi fowler’s if not contraindicated to avoid aspiration.
 Reposition patient every 2 hours.
 This will allow the lungs to expand better and prevent secretions stagnation.

 - Ensure the ET for placement.
-Note lip line marking and compare with desired placement (18cm, 20cm, and 22cm).
+Note lip line marking and compare it with the desired placement (18cm, 20cm, and 22cm).